johnwu0604/aml-job-level-ssh/README.md

 python submit.py
 ```

-More specifically,

-1. Make sure that the appropriate windows base image is used:
+More specifically, make sure that the appropriate windows base image is used.

 ```
 env.docker.base_image = 'mcr.microsoft.com/azureml/3.5dotnet-ltsc2019:latest'
 ```

-2. Make sure your SSH public key is included in the run configuration:
+And make sure your SSH public key is included in the run configuration.

 ```
 run_config.services['SSH'] = ApplicationEndpointConfiguration(